 Estate planning could be the key to creating generational wealth for African Americans, according to this lawyer.

 Our hour-long conversation was the kind of hand-holding, “This is how you get your grown-up financial life together, girl” advice I didn’t even know I needed.
 And this estate planning information felt all the more necessary after news of the messiness that may ensue due to Prince dying without a will, and Snoop Dog saying he wasn’t planning on leaving a will for his family.

 “People don’t understand that when you die, all your stuff stays here,” says Douglass, a partner at New York City-based Moses & Singer LLP.
-“And if you don’t make a plan for it, it’ll get the next generation, but there’ll be a significant haircut.”
+“And if you don’t make a plan for it, it’ll get to the next generation, but there’ll be a significant haircut.”

 Douglass found her way into estate planning after seeing a lack of Black attorneys / attorneys in general reaching out to African American.
 She says estate planning is much bigger than “you get this after I die”—it can be about setting our families up for the type of generational wealth that has long alluded our community.